Welcome to the

 • Register your team on our website by June 24th, midnight (anywhere on Earth).

 • By midnight on July 8th, submit a comprehensive abstract through our registration system.
-This abstract should specify the challenge you aim to tackle, highlight the AI training dataset(s) or AI Process(es) you intend to focus on, and outline your initial approach within 1000 words.
+This abstract should specify the challenge you aim to tackle, highlight the AI-associated dataset(s) or AI Process(es) you intend to focus on, and outline your initial approach within 1000 words.
 This initial draft will serve as the basis for selecting finalists who will advance to the next stage.

 • In the final round, selected teams will expand their abstracts into 2000-word essays, due by Thursday, August 15, 2024.